 Why Floortime based Occupational Therapy?

+We are proud to say that our Occupational Therapists are some of the most sought after in the area.
 All of our OT’s have extensive training in the Greenspan/DIR Model and The Greenspan Floortime Approach.
 This helps them understand a child’s emotional system and how it can impact their ability to think and perform activities of daily living.
 Instead of working on isolated behaviors, Floortime OT’s help children learn to think and choose to overcome the challenges they face.
 As a result, the children they work with improve their regulation, engagement, communication, and the targeted skills.

 In order for a child to make progress in daily life skills, they must be regulated in their sensory and emotional systems, and be enticed to learn.
 Our OT’s prioritize creating a positive relationship with the child, which enhances their ability to learn and succeed.